Unlock Manchester Visitor Guide

 The Comedy Store

-Doing exactly what it says on the tin, The Comedy Store is a well-oiled machine creating laughter in the city since 2000.
+Doing exactly what it says on the tin, The Comedy Store is a well-oiled machine creating laughter in the city since 2000 and was originally located at Deansgate Locks.

-Opening it’s doors weekly on Thursdays, it delivers Stand Up comedians by the truck load, often featuring comics at the top of their trade.
+It’s weekly shows are held on Friday and Saturday and it continues to deliver Stand Up comedians by the truck load, often featuring comics at the top of their trade.

 Web: thecomedystore.co.uk/manchester